Mohamed-Bavas/C-Programming-Basics/README.md

 ---

-# 👨‍💻 About Me

-**Mohamed Bavas**

-B.E.
-Electronics and Communication Engineering

-Aspiring **Embedded Firmware Engineer**

----

-# 🚀 Learning Philosophy
+## 🚀 Learning Philosophy

-> **Learn → Practice → Debug → Build → Improve 🚀**

-Consistency is the key to becoming a skilled Embedded Firmware Engineer.
+> **Consistency is the key to becoming a skilled Embedded Firmware Engineer.**

-I am continuously learning, practicing, debugging, and building programs to strengthen my **C programming and embedded systems knowledge**.
+I am continuously learning, practicing, debugging, and building projects to strengthen my programming and embedded systems knowledge.

-> **One program at a time.
-One concept at a time.
-One step closer to becoming an Embedded Firmware Engineer. 🚀**
+**One step at a time.
+One program at a time.
+One day closer to becoming an Embedded Firmware Engineer. 🚀**

-**Your current status:** **12/13 topics completed = 92%**.
-Only **13 – Practice Programs** remains.